-- 23. The Contractor must in relation to personal information comply with: - the requirements of the Act applicable to the Contractor as a service provider, including any applicable order of the commissioner under the Act; and - (b) any direction given by the Province under this Schedule. - 24.
-The Contractor acknowledges that it is familiar with the requirements of the Act governing personal information that are applicable to it as a service provider.
+- 26. The Contractor must in relation to personal information comply with: - (a) the requirements of the Act applicable to the Contractor as a service provider, including any regulation made under the Act and the terms of this Schedule; and - (b) any direction given by the Province under this Schedule. - 27.
+The Contractor acknowledges that it is familiar with the requirements of the Act governing personal information that are applicable to it as a service provider. - 28.
+The Contractor will provide the Province with such information as may be reasonably requested by the Province to assist the Province in confirming the Contractor's compliance with this Schedule.